Prince’s Mead, Winchester

 The school also has an unusual take on Modern Foreign Languages and while introducing it from Year 1 isn’t unusual, the kids start off by learning Italian.
 This then switches in Year 3 to French, but very few schools in the area even offer Italian as an option let alone from the age of 5.

-There is a wealth of super quirky clubs here, the aforementioned Fly Fishing, Magicians Club, and there’s also an engineering club where the kids build their very own Kit Car over the course of the year.
-And, for parents groaning at the thought of all the after school ferrying, don’t fret as the school has a fleet of minibuses that offer pick up and drop off for families with a late service for clubs.
+There is a wealth of super quirky clubs here.
+As well as the aforementioned Fly Fishing and Magicians Clubs, there’s also an engineering club where the kids build their very own Kit Car over the course of the year – not to mention crazy science, spy kids, robotics, ninja (along with more traditional art, dance, drama and sports).
+Parents groaning at the thought of all the after school ferrying needn’t fret as the school has a fleet of minibuses that offer pick up and drop off for families with a late service for clubs.
 Hoorah!

-Also, the head’s wife is from Transylvania and the school are currently looking into potentially arranging an international trip for the kids.
+Also, the head’s wife is from Transylvania and the school are arranging an international trip for leavers to experience village life and take part in charitable work.
 Definitely a bit different to visiting Little Canada for your Year 6 residential!
 Speaking of Year 6, there’s also, for any child that wants to, the opportunity to climb a mountain before they leave the school.

 WORD ON THE GROUND

-The school has mostly flown under the radar of those who are not in the immediate vicinity, however, the wonderful “village school” vibe and strong relationship with home makes it super popular with both parents and kids alike.
-This is definitely a school to keep on the radar as it takes strides forward with its facilities, pastoral care and academic offerings.
+The school has previously flown under the radar of those who are not in the immediate vicinity, however, the wonderful “village school” vibe and strong relationship with home makes it super popular with both parents and kids alike and an influx of families moving to the area has increased competition for places as the school has no plans to increase class sizes.
+This is definitely a school with a community-feel that’s come on leaps and bounds in terms of its facilities, pastoral care and academic offerings.

 THE MUDDY VERDICT